RGBOARD/docs/index.md

 own front-end if you desire or even turn RGBoard into a mobile app.
 In the front-end is where most people can apply their flavor.
 ### Relational databases 🗃️
 In RGBoard, we use SQLite to store data due to it being so easy to interface with Python.
 You need to know concepts of Relational Databases like set theory, tables, and SQL queries and transactions.
+## Lets get started
+The first step would be to choose your sizing and power.
+Click [here](/design.html) to go to the design step.